Harish-HubSpire/Harish-HubSpire/README.md

-👋 Hey there, I'm [Your Name]! 🚀
+👋 Hey there, I'm Harish S! 🚀

-Good morning, code wranglers!
+Hello, code wranglers!
 I'm a Full Stack Developer who thrives on brewing ☕ and building slick, scalable web apps.
 My toolbox is packed with PHP and JavaScript magic, and I sprinkle some frontend fairy dust with React, Vue, and more.
 Let’s dive into my coding playground! 🎉

 🛠️ What I Wield
 I’m like a tech Swiss Army knife, slicing through both backend and frontend challenges.
 Here’s the rundown:

 Backend Wizardry 🧙‍♂️

 PHP Frameworks: I’ve tamed the wild beasts of Drupal, Laravel, WordPress, Zend, Magento, OpenCart, and Yii2.
 From CMS to e-commerce, I’ve got it covered!
 Node.js Environments: I spin up servers with ExpressJS and craft sleek APIs with Apollo GraphQL.
 Microservices?
 GraphQL schemas?
 Bring it on!

 Frontend Flair 🎨

 JavaScript Frameworks: I build snappy, interactive UIs with React and Vue.
 Dynamic, responsive, and oh-so-smooth.
 Bonus: I’m no stranger to vanilla JS, CSS wizardry, and making pixels dance.

 Full Stack Flow 🌊

 I bridge the gap between server and client, ensuring apps are fast, secure, and user-friendly.
 From database design to pixel-perfect frontends, I’m your one-stop dev shop.